Tiger Cave Temple (Wat Tham Sua) in Krabi

 1237 Steps to the Tiger Cave Temple

 The Tiger Cave Temple is 278-meter-high and in order to reach the summit, it is necessary to manage some steep stairs with no less than 1237 steps.
-Some of the steps are relatively small, but some of them are almost knee-high.
-The ascent is really sweaty and especially for visitors with vertigo this hike can be a real thrill.
+Some steps are relatively small, but some of them are almost knee-high.
+The ascent is really sweaty and especially for visitors with vertigo, this hike can be a real thrill.
 Nevertheless, during the hike you always have fantastic views of the valley and at some resting places you can stop and enjoy the amazing panorama.

 Once at the top, you will be rewarded with the most gorgeous views over Krabi’s limestone cliffs and the rain forest.
 A huge golden Buddha sits on the large terrace, and also several other statues adorn this viewing platform.
 The meditative silence makes summiteers calm and some of them rest a long time up there.
 Many visitors even stay until the evening to enjoy the unique sunset.

 Infos about the ascent to the Tiger Cave Temple:

 - Do not feed the monkeys – they are not as nice as they seem to be.

-- A T-Shirt to change can certainly not hurt.
+- A short to change is certainly a great idea.

 - If you are planning a descent after sunset, you should bring headlamps with you.

-- Taking your sport shoes make sense, but some visitors also do the hike with flip-flops.
+- Taking your sport shoes makes sense, but some visitors also do the hike with flip-flops.

 - The best time to visit Tiger Cave Temple is the early morning and the late afternoon.
-At this time of the day the sun is not that strong.
-Avoid a climb at lunchtime, it will to hot.
-Especially a visit at sunset is really beautiful.
-Then the sky above Krabi is colored pink and a special silence takes place.
+At this time of the day, the sun is not that strong.
+Avoid a climb at lunchtime, it will too hot.
+Especially, a visit at sunset is stunning.
+Then the sky above Krabi is colored pink, and a special silence takes place.